Threshold Detection¶

 , then 3 detections = 15 minutes.

-Level Description Normal After the detection rule takes effect, if Critical, Important, or Warning events occur, and the data detection result returns to normal within the configured custom detection count, a recovery alert event is generated.
+Level Description Normal After the detection rule takes effect, if Critical, Error, or Warning events are generated, and the data detection result returns to normal within the configured number of detections, a recovery alert event is generated.

-Recovery alert events are not restricted by Alert Silence.
-If the recovery alert event detection count is not set, the alert event will not recover and will remain in the Events > Unrecovered Events List.
+Recovery alert events are not subject to Alert Silence restrictions.
+If the number of detections for recovery alert events is not set, the alert event will not recover and will always appear in the Events > Unrecovered Events List.

-- Each execution of a detection task counts as 1 detection, e.g., if
+- Each execution of a detection task counts as 1 detection.
+For example, if

 Recovery Conditions¶

-After enabling the recovery conditions, you can set recovery conditions and severity for the current viewer.
-When the query result has multiple values, any value meeting the trigger condition will generate a recovery event.
+After enabling recovery conditions, you can set recovery conditions and severity for the current explorer.
+When the query result has multiple values, any value that meets the trigger condition will generate a recovery event.

-When the alert level changes from low to high, the corresponding alert event is sent; when returning to normal, a normal recovery event is sent.
+When the alert level changes from low to high, the corresponding alert event is sent; when it returns to normal, a normal recovery event is sent.

 Note